eglxiang/vgg_face/README.md

 The program uses CPU in default.
 If you want to try GPU mode, please simply comment the first line in src/Classifier.cpp

+VGG pre-trained model and the Caffe protocol file can be downloaded from http://www.robots.ox.ac.uk/~vgg/software/vgg_face/src/vgg_face_caffe.tar.gz

+Features are outputs of FC8 so they are 4096-dim.

 ========== Settings ============